 They’ll keep well for at least 3 to 4 days in the fridge.
 It’s easiest to reheat them in the microwave until piping hot.

-Like this recipe?
+Like these meatballs?
 Try these better-than-takeout ideas next

 - Total Time: 30 minutes